CROSSINGTUD/CryptoAnalysis/README.md

 See [`action.yml`](action.yml) for all input options.

+An example of how to use the GitHub action can be found in the [CryptoAnalysis-demo repository](https://github.com/CROSSINGTUD/CryptoAnalysis-demo/actions).

 ## Report and Error Types

 CogniCrypt<sub>SAST</sub> reports misuses when the code is not compliant with the CrySL rules.
 For each misuse, CogniCrypt<sub>SAST</sub> reports the class and the method the misuse is contained in.
 There are multiple misuse types: